The Linnaeus-Palme programme is financed by Sida and administered by the Swedish Council for Higher Education.

 Terms of student exchange

 - The student must have studied at University level at least one year before the exchange.
-It has to be full-time studies for a minimum of twelve weeks and a maximum of 40 weeks and the credits must be transferred after the exchange.
+It has to be full-time studies for a minimum of 10 weeks and a maximum of 20 weeks, and the credits must be transferred after the exchange.
+In addition to the 10 weeks minimum, it is allowed to devote two weeks for an introduction course or a language course at the partner university.

 - A Linnaeus-student has to be a Swedish citizen or have a permanent residence permit in Sweden, alternatively be a Nordic citizen who has been registered with the Swedish Tax Agency at least a year before the exchange.